intjelic/python-sfml/doc/sphinx/source/documentation/graphics.rst

       This is a slow operation, whose main purpose is to make screenshots of the application.
-If you want to update an image with the contents of the window and then use it for drawing, you should rather use a :class:`sfml.graphics.Texture` and its :func:`update_window` function.
+If you want to update an image with the contents of the window and then use it for drawing, you should rather use an :class:`sfml.graphics.Texture` and its :func:`update_window` function.
 You can also draw things directly to a texture with the :class:`sfml.graphics.RenderTexture` class.